michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/06_final_steps.md

 Extensions are small snippets of code that extend the functionality of the VSCode editor in some way.
 We will see an example of using the ESlint extension in the next section.

-1. To add extensions to VSCode, open up VSCode and press `ctrl + shift + x+`.
+1. To add extensions to VSCode, open up VSCode and press `Ctrl + Shift + X`.
 1. The window that pops open may be a bit small, so hover over the edge and pull it to the right to expand it a bit.
 This will let you see the images and more info about extensions.
-1. Some basic recommended extensions : `eslint, open in browser, Debugger for Chrome, html5 snippets`
+1. Some basic recommended extensions : `eslint, open in browser, Debugger for Chrome, html snippets`

 We will be using ESlint in the next section so make sure you grab that one, but you can read info about the other ones in VSCode.